Stellar-Suite/.github/README.md

-# Stellar-Suite
+# Astral, Stargate, Hyperwarp
-for org readme
+A really cursed project idea.
+See [this](https://github.com/Stellar-Suite/Stellar-Suite.github.io/blob/main/INFO.md) for more details.